hydromisc/hydromisc/doc/nutrient-design.md

 process and considerations required to develop a fertilizer customized for your own needs.

+*First published Nov 2021, updated Jan 2022:* The original version of this article used citric acid to acidify the nutrients and stock solution.
+This worked, but I got filamentous solids after about a month, which I suspect were fungi eating the citrate.
+I've switched to phosphoric acid and seen no more trouble.
+The test grows went well, with good yield and no obvious deficiencies.
+All my previous grows with the Masterblend showed rising EC with time, while this one showed falling, implying an improved match between the ions in the solution and the ions taken up by the plants.
+I'm now running my complete automated system with these nutrients and pleased with the growth.

-[^1]: Or 17 counting nickel, and certain rare plant species need additional elements.
+[^1]: Or 17 counting nickel for urease, and certain rare plant species need additional elements.
 It's almost never necessary to consider any elements beyond those 16, though.

 [^2]: Actually it's percent N directly, but it's percent equivalent P2O5 and K2O.
 This doesn't mean the fertilizers actually contain phosphorus